t4n363/PythonBasics/README.md

 If dicts have same key, we will take max value, and rename key with dict number with max value If key is only in one dict - take it as is,
 Example: {'a_1': 5, 'b': 7, 'c': 35, 'g_2': 42}

+3_ Strings.py
+Solition of second homework.
+1. Normilize cases for a given text.
+2. Count spaces.
+3. Create sentensce from the last word of the existing sentences.
+Add it to the end of second paragraph.